zowe/docs-site/docs/user-guide/configure-instance-directory.md

 ### Component groups

 `LAUNCH_COMPONENT_GROUPS`: This is a comma-separated list of which z/OS microservice groups are started when Zowe launches.
   - `GATEWAY` will start the API mediation layer that includes the API catalog, the API gateway, and the API discovery service.
-These three address spaces are Apache Tomcat servers and uses the version of Java on z/OS as determined by the `JAVA_HOME` value.
+These three address spaces are Apache Tomcat servers and use the version of Java on z/OS as determined by the `JAVA_HOME` value.
   - `DESKTOP` will start the Zowe desktop that is the browser GUI for hosting Zowe applications such as the 3270 Terminal emulator or the File Explorer.
 The Zowe desktop is a node application and uses the version specified by the `NODE_HOME` value.
   - Vendor products may extend Zowe with their own component group that they want to be lifecycled by the Zowe `ZWESVSTC` started task and run as a Zowe sub address space.
 To do this, specify the fully qualified directory provided by the vendor that contains their Zowe extension scripts.
 This directory will contain a `start.sh` script **(required)** that is called when the `ZWESVSTC` started task is launched, a `configure.sh` script **(optional)** that performs any configuration steps such as adding iFrame plug-ins to the Zowe desktop, and a `validate.sh` script **(optional)** that can be used to perform any pre-launch validation such as checking system prerequisites.
 For more information about how a vendor can extend Zowe with a sub address space, see the [Extending](../extend/extend-apiml/onboard-overview.md) section.